ibm-cloud-docs/codeengine/add-registry.md

 {:video: .video}

-# Adding access to a container registry
+# Adding access to a private container registry
 {: #add-registry}

 A container registry contains images that you can create with a build and use in your application or job.
 You must first add access to a container registry before you can push or pull the images.